Concrete Drilled Piers

-Drilled Piers or Concrete Drilled Piers is a system of foundation repair that involves drilling a 8 inch or 12 inch diameter pier to a depth of 10 to 15 feet deep.
-This is accomplished using a auger or a bobcat.
-Once the hole is dug rebar is then placed in the hole and then filled with 3,500 psi cement mixture.
+Drilled Piers, or Concrete Drilled Piers, are systems of foundation repair that involve drilling a 8 inch or 12 inch diameter pier to a depth of 10 to 15 feet deep.
+This is accomplished using an auger or a bobcat.
+Once the hole is dug, rebar is placed in the hole and then filled with 3,500 psi cement mixture.
 The cement then has to cure for 7–10 days.
-After the cement has cured the leveling process can be done.
+After the cement has cured, the leveling process can be done.
 Leveling is accomplished using the same method as Pressed Concrete Piles and Steel Piers.

-Drilled piers has been used in the DFW area for over 40 years and is an effective method of repair and is approved by most all of the local Structural Engineers.
+Drilled piers have been used in the Dallas area for over 40 years, and can be an effective method of repair.
+Most structural engineers approve of this foundation repair method.